-- Store the sum obtained from output (step 4) to c
+5. Store the sum obtained from the output (step 4) to c

-Algorithms provide guidance to coders on how to write a program.
+Algorithms guide coders on how to write a program.
 We can alternatively write the algorithm above in the following way.
-If you are not familiar with the process of writing an algorithm, consider hiring our algorithm homework help service providers.
+If you are not familiar with the process of writing an algorithm, consider hiring our experts.

 A problem can have more than one solution.
 For this reason, we can derive several algorithms for a particular problem.
-The difficult and most essential part is to analyze the proposed solutions and implementing the one that is more suitable.
+The difficult and most essential part is to analyze the proposed solutions and implementing the more suitable one.